Quick start

 Installation

-The Helm chart depends on cert-manager
+The Helm chart depends on cert-manager.
+Ensure you install cert-manager before the kubewarden-controller chart.

-You install the latest version of cert-manager
+You install the latest version of cert-manager by running the following commands:

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.yaml